 Using a Solo 401(k) to Purchase Real Estate

-.
-So you know that a Solo 401(k) was created by the IRS to specifically aid:
+The Solo 401(k), also known as the self-directed 401(k), was created by the IRS to specifically aid:

 - Self-employed individuals

 - Individuals who actively generate a portion of their income through self-employment activities

 - Small business owners with no employees (except for themselves or a spouse)

 You may also know that the Solo 401(k) is more advantageous than using an SEP IRA, traditional IRA or SIMPLE IRA.
 This is primarily thanks to the employee deferral feature, which allows individuals to increase their maximum contribution.
 You also receive checkbook control.
 This way, you’re the one who administers your plan and you can give yourself a tax break in doing so.

 But you know all of this by now, so let’s look at the advantages of using a Solo 401(k) to purchase real estate.

 Establish a Solo 401(k) Retirement Plan